By Glen Sparks

 What should we make of one George Edward Waddell, nicknamed “Rube,” born Oct.
 13, 1876?

 Waddell pitched well enough to merit a Hall of Fame selection.
 (Did I mention that Waddell liked to usher his fielders off the diamond at times during exhibition games?
 “Don’t worry, boys.
 I’ll strike ‘em all out.”
 Supposedly, Satchell Paige did the same thing.)
-The great Connie Mack, manager of the Philadelphia A’s for a half-century and of Waddell for six seasons, said this of Rube, and I quote: “He was the atom bomb of baseball long before the atom bomb was discovered.”
+Connie Mack, the Philadelphia A’s manager for a half-century and Waddell’s skipper for six seasons, said this of Rube, and I quote: “He was the atom bomb of baseball long before the atom bomb was discovered.”

 Now, baseball and booze can go together like ham and cheese.
 Hack Wilson liked to drink.
 So did Mickey Mantle.
 Dock Ellis went one step further.
 The Pirates hurler always insisted that he threw his 1970 no-hitter against the San Diego Padres while under the hazy effects of LSD.